Engineering Playbook · 2026

 Can I build an ERP in Excel or Google Sheets?

-For a one-person business, yes.
-And many do.
-Excel breaks around 3–5 users when concurrency, version control, and permissions become real problems.
-At 10+ users, you will spend more time fixing Excel than actually running the business.
+For a one-person business, yes, and many do.
+Excel starts to break around 3–5 users, when people overwrite each other, files go out of sync, and you cannot control who sees what.
+At 10+ users, you spend more time fixing Excel than running the business.

 What are the biggest mistakes when building an ERP?

-Skipping requirements discovery, under-investing in database design, trying to build all modules in parallel, ignoring security until launch week, and assuming user training will happen “naturally”.
+Skipping requirements work, rushing the database design, trying to build every module at once, leaving security until the last week, and assuming people will just pick it up without training.
 Fix these five and most ERP projects succeed.

 Should I build an ERP in-house or hire a custom ERP development company?

-Hire externally when: you do not have 3+ senior full-stack engineers available for 6–12 months, your CTO is already overloaded, or the ERP is not your competitive differentiator.
-Build in-house when you have the team, the time, and the workflow is truly proprietary.
-The honest answer for most SMBs is hybrid.
-Hire a custom ERP company like Timeline Digital for the core build, then take it in-house for ongoing customization.
+Hire an outside team when you do not have several senior engineers free for many months, your tech lead is already stretched thin, or the ERP is not what sets your business apart.
+Build in-house when you have the people, the time, and a way of working that is truly your own.
+For most small and mid-sized businesses, the honest answer is a mix: hire a custom ERP company like Timeline Digital to build the core, then take it in-house for ongoing changes.